Cuphead: The Cuphead Show!

 The Cuphead Show!, an animated series based on the game and produced by Netflix Animation, was announced in July 2019.
-The show does not use pen-and-paper animation methods like the game and instead uses digital animation.
+The show does not use pen-and-paper animation as the game does; instead, it uses digital animation.
 Chad and Jared Moldenhauer serve as executive producers alongside CJ Kettler from King Features Syndicate.
 The series premiered on February 18, 2022.
 On August 19, 2022, the 13-episode second season was released worldwide.
 The 11-episode third season was released on November 18, 2022.